typerefinery-ai/deploy-site-template/README.md

 3. Install the app.
 4. Run the app.
 5. Wait for the app to finish setting up your services.
-6. When you see Ready in the app, open a web browser and open CMS Homepage on [http://localhost:8113].
+6. Click `Ready to Roll` button when all services have loaded.

 ### Create new Site

-1. In a web browser, open CMS Homepage on [http://localhost:8113](http://localhost:8113).
+1. On experiences tabs, top most tabs in the app, click CMS experience.
 2. Login with the default credentials: `admin` and `admin`.
 3. Click the `Create space` button and choose `Pages`.
 4. Set the space `Title`, lowercase `Name`, and select `Typerefinery pages` in `Template`.